CiscoTestAutomation/genie/docs/userguide/harness/user/datafile.rst

         sections: # Adding processor to some Trigger section
             <section name>: # Name of the section to add processor to

+                parameters:
+                    <key>: <value>  # Adding in the parameters key along with
+                                    # key/values will allow you to pass in arguments
+                                    # on a per-section basis.
+Arguments defined in
+                                    # the main body of the trigger will be overridden
+                                    # by these arguments

                 processors: # This section is used to let
                             # Genie know where the pyATS processors is located